RelicusRoad Features

 Why Banks Love Pivot Points

-In the world of institutional trading, algorithms need hard numbers to execute orders.
+In the world of institutional trading, algorithms need hard numbers.
 They can’t look at a “messy trendline.”
 They need a specific price.

 This creates a Self-Fulfilling Prophecy: